a-asen/PSY-3006-Visualization/Exam/final_report.md

 the interpretability of results and underscores the rationale for focusing on sleep times rather than wake times.

-[Exercise 2 report](https://github.com/a-asen/PSY-3006-Visualization/blob/main/ex2/report/Circle%20plot%20-%20sleep%20times.md).
+The report for exercise 2 can be found [here](https://github.com/a-asen/PSY-3006-Visualization/blob/main/ex2/report/Circle%20plot%20-%20sleep%20times.md).
 Final figure can be seen below:

 ![](final_report_files/figure-commonmark/unnamed-chunk-4-1.png)